-Damon® braces are a brand of self-litigating appliances, which means the wire clips directly into the bracket without the use of elastic ties or “color ties.”
+We offer contemporary twin brackets (which use “color ties”) and self-litigating appliances (which means the wire clips directly into the bracket without “color ties.”)
 If you want to learn more about self-ligating brackets and how they work, feel free to ask us!
 We can help you decide if they would be a good fit for you or your child.

-You may also have the option of Invisalign®—a series of custom-made clear plastic aligners designed to gently move your teeth into alignment.
+You may also have the option of Clear Aligner Treatment (including Invisalign®) —a series of custom-made clear plastic aligners designed to gently move your teeth into alignment.

-To find out if you or your child could benefit from braces or Invisalign®, schedule a free consultation with our orthodontic specialists.
+To find out if you or your child could benefit from braces or clear aligners, schedule a free consultation with our orthodontic specialists.